Frequently Asked Questions

 Your LOR may be addressed to Mary P. Surrey, the Foundation's President.

 This change cannot be made by the user.
 Please contact the Foundation at info@mvdreyfusfoundation.org with a request to change your login email.
-Evidence you are affiliated with the organization will be required.
+The Foundation will not change the login email address from one personal address to another.
+We

 3. Can I create a new organization profile if I'm unsure whether or not my organization has one already?